-Days 1-3, Fri-Sun, 29 Sep-1 Oct.
+Days 1-3, Fri-Sun, 27-29 Sep.
 Los Angeles to Sydney, Australia.
-Flights to Sydney depart Los Angeles on Friday, 29 Sep, Crossing the International Date Line en route, we effectively "lose" the day of Saturday 30 Sep.
-Scheduled arrival in Sydney in the morning on Sunday, October 1.
+Flights to Sydney depart Los Angeles on Friday, 27 Sep.
+Crossing the International Date Line en route, we effectively "lose" the day of Saturday, 28 Sep.
+Scheduled arrival is in Sydney in the morning of Sunday, 29 Sep.

 Participants should plan to make their own way to our hotel, where rooms will be reserved in your name.
-We plan to meet in the lobby at 9:00 a.m. on October 1 to depart for some birding in the Sydney area.
-We'll check a park that abounds with several species of parrots and cockatoos and has been a roost site for the huge Powerful Owl.
+We plan to meet in the lobby at 9:00 a.m. on September 29th to depart for some birding in the Sydney area.
+We'll check a park that abounds with several species of parrots and cockatoos, and has been a roost site for the huge Powerful Owl.
 We'll also visit a park with a large roost of Gray-headed Flying-Foxes, and gauge the rest of afternoon birding in search of other species still needed.
 Anyone who does not arrive at the hotel in time to meet us for our 9:00 a.m. birding departure should plan to meet in the lobby at 6:30 p.m. that evening for dinner.
 Night in Sydney.

-Day 4, Mon, 2 Oct.
+Day 4, Mon, 30 Sep.
 Royal National Park.
 We'll have the day to explore beautiful Royal National Park just south of Sydney.
 Most of our birding will be along good trails or roads.
 Night in Sydney.

-Day 5, Tue, 3 Oct.
+Day 5, Tue, 1 Oct.
 Flight to Melbourne; afternoon trip to the Western Treatment Plant; St. Kilda Penguins.
 We'll fly to Melbourne this morning, then drive to the Western Treatment Plant for an afternoon visit to this wonderful area.
 It should be a birdy time with lots to see at the farm and lagoons at Werribee's Western Treatment Plant before heading to the St. Kilda suburb of Melbourne this evening to observe a small colony of Little Penguins that breed there.
 Night in Melbourne.